-As part of our commitment to transparency, wherever possible, we are now publishing reports of the Board meetings, starting with December’s.
+As part of our commitment to transparency, wherever possible, we are now publishing reports of the Board meetings.
 These should give everyone a good understanding of the key priorities, projects and discussions, without breaching commercial and personal confidentiality.

 Report on the Bath City FC Board Meeting